Just Dance (video game series): Just Dance Kids series

-The third installment in the kids themed lineup, released on October 22, 2013 for the Wii, Wii U and Xbox 360.
-It features over 30 tracks that includes the original versions of songs from artists including Demi Lovato, One Direction, and Bridgit Mendler and songs from TV series and films, including Victorious, Fraggle Rock, Yo Gabba Gabba! and The Wiggles.
+The third installment in the Just Dance Kids franchise, released on October 22, 2013, for the Wii, Wii U, and Xbox 360.
+It features over 30 tracks that includes the original versions of songs from artists including Demi Lovato, One Direction, and Bridgit Mendler and songs from television series and films, including Victorious, Fraggle Rock, Yo Gabba Gabba! and The Wiggles.